Kozea/WeasyPrint/docs/first_steps.rst

 ``optimize_size`` can enable size optimization for images, but also for fonts.
 When enabled, the generated PDF will include smaller images and fonts, but the rendering time may be slightly increased.
+The whole structure of the PDF can be compressed too.

 .. code-block:: python